• Skip to primary navigation

 Instructions

-• Turn off the heat, and stir through the white chocolate until the mixture is smooth.
+• Turn off the heat, add the white chocolate and stir through until the chocolate has melted and the mixture is smooth.

-• Allow the mixture to cool before refrigerating for at least three hours.
+• Allow the mixture to cool on your kitchen bench for 30 minutes before refrigerating for at least four hours.

 Notes